openshift/enhancements/enhancements/cluster-logging/cluster-logging-v2-apis.md

 * Provide a Red Hat managed storage solution
 * Provide an interface to allow users to review logs from a Red Hat managed storage solution

-The following user stories describe deployment scenarios to support these objections:
+The following user stories describe deployment scenarios to support these objectives:

 * As an administrator, I want to deploy a complete operator managed logging solution that includes collection, storage, and visualization so I can evaluate log records while on the cluster
 * As an administrator, I want to deploy an operator managed log collector only so that I can forward logs to an existing storage solution